-Each year, the external auditors, Deloitte LLP, issue an audit opinion on the Authority's financial statements and an assessment of the arrangements to achieve value for money in the use of resources.
+Each year, the external auditors, Deloitte LLP, issue an audit opinion on the Authority's financial statement.
+There is a new reporting requirement from 2020/21, which is a separate Value for Money report which is expected to be completed in April 2022.

-For 2019/20 the Authority once again received an unqualified opinion on both the Statement of Accounts and the arrangements for securing value for money.
+For 2020/21 the Authority once again received an unqualified opinion on the Statement of Accounts.